East Asia·China·Updated May 3, 2026

 What scams target tourists in Guangzhou?

-The most frequently reported tourist scams in Guangzhou are Tea Ceremony Overcharging Scam, Fake Goods Market at Zhanxi Road, Canton Fair Period Accommodation Scams, with 6 classified as high severity.
+The most frequently reported tourist scams in Guangzhou are Phishing via Fake Canton Fair Exhibitor Emails, Tea Ceremony Overcharging Scam, Fake Goods Market at Zhanxi Road, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Guangzhou?

 Taxis in Guangzhou carry documented risk for tourists — 2 transport-related scams are on record.
-Use only official metered taxis from the designated ranks outside each station, or use DiDi from the app.
-Ignore all drivers who approach you inside the station or immediately outside the exits.
+Use only the official metered taxi queue outside the arrivals hall on the ground floor.
+Alternatively, use DiDi (China's ride-hailing app) from the designated pickup area.
+Refuse all offers from touts inside the terminal.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Guangzhou safe at night for tourists?